Skip to main content

 Director of Research

-Adrian MacKenzie is the Director of Research at Nova Scotia Health.
-He holds an adjunct appointment in the Department of Community Health & Epidemiology in the Faculty of Medicine at Dalhousie University and is an Affiliate Scientist with the Maritime SPOR SUPPORT Unit.
-Prior to completing his PhD in Community Health at the Memorial University of Newfoundland, Dr. MacKenzie studied at the University of California, Southern Cross University in Australia, and St. Francis Xavier University in Nova Scotia.
+Adrian MacKenzie is the Project Executive for Health Workforce Planning with the Government of Nova Scotia.
+He holds an adjunct appointment in the Department of Community Health & Epidemiology in the Faculty of Medicine at Dalhousie University and is an Affiliate Scientist with Nova Scotia Health and the Maritime SPOR SUPPORT Unit.
+Prior to completing his PhD in Community Health at the Memorial University of Newfoundland, Dr. MacKenzie studied at Southern Cross University in Australia, the University of California, and St. Francis Xavier University in Nova Scotia.
 In addition to academia, his 20-year research career to date spans roles with government, regional health authorities, and the private sector.
 Within the broader sphere of health services and policy research, his main research interest is health workforce planning.
 He has served on and co-chaired Federal/Provincial/Territorial working groups on this topic and also served as a consultant to regional health authorities, unions and professional associations, Canadian and foreign governments, the Pan American Health Organization (PAHO), and the World Health Organization (WHO).
-He is an Associated Researcher at the WHO/PAHO Collaborating Centre on Health Workforce Planning and Research, an Associate Editor of the journal Human Resources for Health, and a member of both the Canadian Health Workforce Network and the CAHSPR Health Workforce theme group.
+He is a Co-Investigator with the WHO/PAHO Collaborating Centre on Health Workforce Planning and Research, an Associate Editor of the journal Human Resources for Health, and a member of both the Canadian Health Workforce Network and the CAHSPR Health Workforce theme group.
 His first engagement with CAHSPR was as a student and co-presenter at the 2011 annual conference in Halifax.

 Fiona Miller